SILamble/Google-Books-Search/README.md

 A Google Books search using a MERN stack, to search for and save a list of books using Google API

+### Status

+To do:

+* * Saving books to database and saved books page

 ## User Story

 As an avid reader I want to search for my favourite books, and books I want to buy in the future, and be able to save them to a list.

 ## MVP

-* User should be able to search for a book [ ]
+* User should be able to search for a book [x]
-* From the results of the search the user can choose to view further info on the book [ ]
+* From the results of the search the user can choose to view further info on the book [x]
 * Save books from the search list to a list of favourites [ ]

 ## Process